atiftwo/Data-Formats-Reader-Writer-Test/ReadMe.md

-## A test project for various writing and reading formats of data
+## A pratice/test project for writing and reading various formats of data
-It's mainly just for testing purposes, nothing else.
+It's mainly just for practising/testing purposes, nothing else.